-I now want to look at what a survey-strata scheme is.
-The definition in the Strata Titles Act of a survey-strata scheme is almost identical to that given for a strata scheme.
+The definition in the Act of a survey-strata scheme is almost identical to that given for a strata scheme.
 The only difference in the definition is a reference to a survey-strata plan rather than a strata plan.
-There are differences between the two types of scheme, but I do not think that it is relevant to go into those today.
+There are differences between the two types of scheme, but it is not relevant to go into those here.

 In summary, the main features of a survey-strata scheme are the strata company, which again, in common with strata schemes, it must always have.
 It can have common property.
-A survey-strata scheme cannot have lots above each other.
+A survey-strata scheme cannot have lots above each other (Figure 3).
 To reiterate, while the survey-strata scheme must always have a strata company, it need not have common property.

-This is an example of a survey-strata plan.
+Figure 2.3 Example of survey-strata plan.

 It is prepared to almost the same standard as a plan for a conventional title.
-The significant difference is the area marked CP4, which is common property.
+The significant difference is the area marked CP4 (Figure 3), which is common property.
 In this instance it is likely to be a driveway shared by all three lots in the scheme.